drewmarsh/base64-encoder-decoder/README.md

 # base64-encoder-decoder
 This extension offers two ways to encode/decode base64 strings.
 Get the job done with either an intuitive and sleek popup GUI or by selecting any text within your browser and right-clicking it to reveal the available context menu options.
 Additionally, you can encode/decode by a custom modifier value (x2, x3, x4, etc).
-Also, you can choose between a sylish light or dark theme.
+Also, you can choose between a stylish light or dark theme.

 # Download
 [Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/base64-encode-decode/)